-North Fork John Day River: Dale to Monument Professional Review and Guide
+North Fork John Day River: Dale to Monument Professional Guide

 "This run marks the transition between the foothills of the Blue Mountains and the high desert country typical of eastern Oregon.
 The terrain is mountainous but not steep, with open forest of ponderosa pine and little evidence of civilization.
 Wildflowers are abundant in the spring, and walks into the hills above camp are quite worthwhile.
 The open vegetation makes walking easy and enjoyable.
 Good campsites are common.
 The trip is usually done with two nights of camping.